 No. Worldpackers is a platform in which people exchange their skills for accommodation, not an employment website.
 We recommend hosts not to pay volunteers, as this can be understood as an employer-worker relationship - which doesn't reflect the platform's purpose.

 What do I have to offer as a Worldpackers host?

 You need to offer at least one type of accommodation.
-Have in mind our travelers are not employees, they are people looking to learn and share amazing experiences while on the road, so a salary is neither mandatory nor recommended.
+Have in mind that travelers are not employees, they are people looking to learn and share amazing experiences while on the road, so a salary is neither mandatory nor recommended.

 Most of our hosts offer at least one meal, free use of the kitchen, and free laundry.
-The more rewards you offer, the more attractive your profile looks to our travelers.
+The more rewards you offer, the more attractive your profile looks to travelers.

 It's important to know that only social and eco projects are allowed to charge volunteers a small fee per day or week to cover the costs of accommodation and food, and this information must be clear in the description.